yWorks/yGuard/docs/task_documentation.md

 ## The attribute Element
 Using the `attribute` element, you can specify which attributes present in the input classes should be kept in the obfuscated output classes.

-See [linked example] for an example of when to use this element.
+See the `linked_example` for an example of when to use this element.

 #### Attributes